observIQ/stanza/docs/types/severity.md

       - "5xx"
 ```

 Notice that it is not necessary to specify the aliases defined in the table above.
 These will be automatically recognized.

-Aliases can be overridden.
+Aliases can be overridden if desired.
+For example, including `info: debug` in the mapping would indicate that value `"debug"` should parse as `info` severity.

 ### `severity` parsing parameters